 Mango stains are much like any fruit stain.
-It's important to treat them as soon as possible to remove the tannin which leaves a stain on fabric.
+It's important to treat them as soon as possible to remove the tannin which causes the stain on fabrics.
 First, remove any excess pulp from the fabric with a dull knife or edge of a spoon.
-Do not wipe because that will simply push the stain deeper into the fabric fibers.
+Do not wipe with a cloth because that will simply push the stain deeper into the fabric fibers.
 If the stain is mango juice, simply blot with a dry white towel or paper towel to absorb as much moisture as possible.

-If the stain is older or has dried, use a stain remover spray or gel to pretreat the stain.
-Work the stain remover into the stained area with a soft-bristle brush, and allow it to remain on the stain for at least fifteen minutes before washing.
-If you don't have a stain remover, use a bit of the heavy duty liquid detergent for pretreating (Tide and Persil are considered heavy duty with enough enzymes to remove the stain).
-Never use natural soap in a bar or soap flakes because they make tannin stains more difficult to remove.
+If the stain is older or has dried, use a stain remover spray or gel to pretreat the area.
+Work the stain remover into the mango stain with a soft-bristles brush and allow it to remain on the stain for at least fifteen minutes before washing.
+If you don't have a stain remover, use a bit of the heavy-duty liquid detergent for pretreating (Tide and Persil are considered heavy-duty with enough enzymes to break apart the stain).
+Never use natural soap in a bar or soap flakes because they actually make tannin stains more difficult to remove.
 Next, wash the stained item in the hottest water recommended for the fabric.

-Always check the stained area before tossing the item in a hot clothes dryer.
-To remove the stains, mix a solution warm water and oxygen-based bleach (brand names are OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
-Completely submerge the stained items, and allow them to soak at least four hours or overnight.
+Always check the garment for any remaining stain before tossing it into a hot clothes dryer.
+The heat can set the stain permanently.
+To remove any stains that remain after washing, mix a solution warm water and oxygen-based bleach (brand names are OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) following package directions.
+Completely submerge the stained garment and allow it to soak at least four hours or overnight.
 Then wash as usual.

-If the garment is labeled as dry clean only, lift away any mango solids, and blot the stained area with a dry white towel until the moisture is removed.
-Even if the area looks clean, as soon as possible, head to the dry cleaner to point out and identify the stain.
+If the garment is labeled as dry clean only, lift away any mango solids and blot the stained area with a dry white towel until the moisture is removed.
+Even if the area looks clean, head to the dry cleaner to point out and identify the stain.
 The mango can leave sugars in the fabric that will darken with time.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.